 Whenever you travel to a foreign country like Qatar, it is always advisable to carry some form of identification indicating ownership of your pet.

-All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
+All domestic cats must be free of evidence of disease communicable to humans when examined at the entry airport.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Qatar.
 Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.